 The Registrar reviews all evidence available to determine a registered agency’s compliance status as part of the annual compliance assessment.

 The Registrar will assess a registered agency as either ‘meets’, ‘capacity to meet’ or ‘does not meet’ against the Performance Standards for each performance year.

-This assessment will be accompanied by an Executive Summary, Residential Rental Provider Report (publication of key performance measures for the 2019-20 Performance Year onwards) and a Regulatory Action Plan (which is an internal regulatory document focused on continuous improvement and ensuring ongoing compliance with Performance Standards).
+This assessment will be accompanied by an Executive Summary, Performance Report (publication of key performance measures for the 2019-20 Performance Year onwards) and a Regulatory Action Plan (which is an internal regulatory document focused on continuous improvement and ensuring ongoing compliance with Performance Standards).

 Annual compliance assessments consider the registered agency’s compliance and performance each financial year, including progress against any regulatory action plan items.